-Again, as with any other glider, flying the Rook3 in the upper part of the weight range increases the stability and agility of the glider.
-Consequently, there is a slight increase in the glider's speed and also gliding performance, especially when flying against the wind.
-If you usually fly in stronger conditions and you prefer relatively more dynamic flying characteristics, you should set the take-off weight in the higher weight range.
+Again, as with any other glider, flying the Q-light 3 in the upper part of the weight range increases the stability and agility of the glider.
+Consequently, there is a slight increase in the glider's speed and even gliding performance, especially when flying into wind.
+If you normally fly in stronger conditions and you prefer relatively more dynamic flying characteristics, you should aim to load up for the higher weight range.
 Reactions after a collapse may be more dynamic in the upper half of the weight range.